A movement driven by you.

 Meet kelsey and mandi.

 Kelsey is a Western University grad student studying exercise psychology and an advocate for health and wellness, this multi-tasking wonder-woman likes to stay busy.
 Like really busy.
-With a background in Kinesiology, her focus is to use movement as a therapy and encourage others to embrace vulnerability, be courageous, and support others to do the same.
+With a background in Kinesiology, her focus is to use movement as a therapy and encourage others to practice self-compassion, embrace vulnerability, and support others to do the same.

 Mandi is an actress and producer in Toronto, Mandi’s drive and passion come straight from the heart.
 Being an advocate for mental health, she focuses on inspiring and lifting others who may be struggling.
 She wants to continue spreading her thoughts of embracing everyone exactly the way they are, and firmly believes that everyone is exceptional in their own special way.